Østerbrogade: Monuments and memorials

-In the garden complex at Poul Henningsens Plads stands Jens Lund's sculpture Authymn (Forår.
+In the garden complex at Poul Henningsens Plads stands Jens Lund's sculpture Authymn (Forår).
 It was installed in 1895.

-A plaque at No. 72: Hjørneejendom commemorates that the resistance fighter Ejler Haubirk was short at the site in 1944.
+A plaque at No. 72: Hjørneejendom commemorates that the resistance fighter Ejler Haubirk was shot at the site in 1944.

 Transport

-The street is served by two metro stations, Trianglen Station at Trianglen and Poul Henningsens Plads station at [Jagtvej.
+The street is served by two metro stations, Trianglen Station at Trianglen and Poul Henningsens Plads station at Jagtvej.
 Svanemøllen Station at the northern end of the street is served by S-trains.